nullstone-io/nullstone/docs/CLI.md

 ```

 ## push
 Upload (push) an artifact containing the source for your application.
 Specify a semver version to associate with the artifact.
 The version specified can be used in the deploy command to select this artifact.
+By default, this command does nothing if an artifact with the same version already exists.
+Use --unique to force push with a unique version.

 #### Usage
 ```shell